jbhesel/Jb/README.md

 files with "set viminfo='100,<50,s10,h" to get a list of theses files in vimscript you can use v:oldfiles.

-# Bookmarks for WWW in markdown.
+# Bookmarks for WWW in markdown

-The plugin assumes, you put all interesting Internetsites in a Markdownfile You type ":Jl junegunn" and will see all your bookmarks, that contain junegunn in the url or the text to this url on the same line.
-With <cr> you start browsing this website.
+You type ":Jl junegunn" and will see all your bookmarks, that contain junegunn in the url or the text to this url on the same line.
+With **Enter** you start browsing this website.

 # Dependencies